CenturyLinkCloud/APIDocs/Account/UpdateAccountDetails.md

   "attachments": []
 }}}

 Make changes to an existing account in the  system.
-Calls to this operation must include an authorization cookie acquired from the <a href="/api-docs#authentication-logon">Logon operation.</a>
+Calls to this operation must include an authorization cookie acquired from the [Logon operation](../Authentication/logon.md).

 ## URL